Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

-I have boys that don’t fall head-over-heels for Belle and the Beast like I do…but they do love a good play.
+I have boys who don’t fall head-over-heels for Belle and the Beast like I do…but they do love a good play.
 So I thought about it, but ultimately decided not to bring them, and here’s why.

 My oldest has sensitive hearing.
-He doesn’t have clinically diagnosed Sensitivity Issues…but he doesn’t like big noises and jump-style surprises.
+He doesn’t have clinically-diagnosed Sensitivity Issues…but he doesn’t like big noises and jump-style surprises.
 In fact…he doesn’t like fireworks at all.
-I’m glad I made the decision to take them to the kids club, because there were a few scary scenes, a few growls, a bit of a “POP” in some areas…and I know we would have ended up back in the hall way.
+I’m glad I made the decision to take them to the kids club, because there were a few scary scenes, a few growls, a bit of a “POP” in some areas…and I know we would have ended up back in the hallway.
 If your kiddo is sensitive to sounds and surprises, keep that in mind.

 But don’t miss it yourself!

 DECK PARTIES GALORE

 There is a sail away party … a sailing home party…and in the middle?
 Pirate Night!

 Bring your pirate attire – no amount too little, no garb too much….the pirate costumes run the gamut.
 Three of our family donned jeans and the Disney-provided scarfs.